pupil-labs/pupil-docs/src/cloud/enrichments/README.md

   >
   </v-img>
 </div>
 The Marker Mapper enrichment enables you to map gaze to an area of interest or "surface".
 A surface is based on markers placed in the physical environment.
 A heatmap of gaze data mapped onto the surface can be generated within the enrichment in Pupil Cloud.
-Mapped gaze can further be downloaded as CSV-files.
+Mapped gaze can further be downloaded as CSV files.

 ### Setup
-For robust detection you should place enough markers on your surface such that at least 3 of them are visible whenever the surface is visible.
+For robust detection, you should place enough markers on your surface such that at least 3 of them are visible whenever the surface is visible.

 You may also place markers inside the surface or outside the surface in close proximity to it.